pelagios/peripleo/README.md

 The `identifier`, `title` and `object_type` labels are always present.
 Depending on the object, the record can also include a short textual `description`, the bounds of the object in space and time (`geo_bounds` and `temporal_bounds`, respectively) and a lists of URLs to `depictions` (images).

 In case the result represents and item (rather than a place), the record can also include a `homepage` URL for the item, and the `dataset_path`, i.e. the hierarchy of datasets the item is in.
-You can retrieve more information about an object (such as all places related to it, or information about sub-items) through __REST-style access__ (see below), using the object's `identifier` as a key.

 In case the result reprents a place, the record will include a list of variant `names` and, potentially, a list of `matches` - additional identifier URIs, under the same place is registered in other gazetteers.

+You can retrieve more information about a record (such as all places related to an item, or information about sub-items) through __REST-style access__ (see below), using the record's `identifier` as a key.

 The base URL for search is http://pelagios.org/peripleo/search, followed by any of these the filter parameters:

 #### query

 A keyword query.
 Per default, only exact matches are returned.
-Supports AND and OR operators, and trailing asterisk for prefix queries.
-If you want to run a fuzzy search (which will also match similar - but not necessarily identical - terms), append a '~' to your query term.
+Supports logical AND and OR operators, and trailing asterisk for prefix queries.
+(Note that logical operators need to be uppercase!)
+If you want to run a fuzzy search, which will also match similar - but not necessarily identical - terms, append a '~' to your query term.
 Examples:

 [http://pelagios.org/peripleo/search?query=gold+AND+coin](http://pelagios.org/peripleo/search?query=gold+AND+coin&prettyprint=true)